PostgreSQL: Benchmarks and performance

+More recently, PostgreSQL 18's asynchronous I/O subsystem has been reported to improve read performance by up to 3x for I/O-bound workloads such as sequential scans and vacuum operations, compared to prior versions.

 Many informal performance studies of PostgreSQL have been done.
 Performance improvements aimed at improving scalability began heavily with version 8.1.
 Simple benchmarks between version 8.0 and version 8.4 showed that the latter was more than ten times faster on read-only workloads and at least 7.5 times faster on both read and write workloads.

 The first industry-standard and peer-validated benchmark was completed in June 2007, using the Sun Java System Application Server (proprietary version of GlassFish) 9.0 Platform Edition, UltraSPARC T1-based Sun Fire server and PostgreSQL 8.2.
 This result of 778.14 SPECjAppServer2004 JOPS@Standard compares favourably with the 874 JOPS@Standard with Oracle 10 on an Itanium-based HP-UX system.

 In August 2007, Sun submitted an improved benchmark score of 813.73 SPECjAppServer2004 JOPS@Standard.
 With the system under test at a reduced price, the price/performance improved from $84.98/JOPS to $70.57/JOPS.

 The default configuration of PostgreSQL uses only a small amount of dedicated memory for performance-critical purposes such as caching database blocks and sorting.
 This limitation is primarily because older operating systems required kernel changes to allow allocating large blocks of shared memory.
 PostgreSQL.org provides advice on basic recommended performance practice in a wiki.

 In April 2012, Robert Haas of EnterpriseDB demonstrated PostgreSQL 9.2's linear CPU scalability using a server with 64 cores.

 Matloob Khushi performed benchmarking between PostgreSQL 9.0 and MySQL 5.6.15 for their ability to process genomic data.
 In his performance analysis he found that PostgreSQL extracts overlapping genomic regions eight times faster than MySQL using two datasets of 80,000 each forming random human DNA regions.
 Insertion and data uploads in PostgreSQL were also better, although general searching ability of both databases was almost equivalent.